colorfulscoop/tfdlg/examples/benchmark/README.md

 | minGPT-TF.GPT2 | GPT2 from minGPT-TF | Adam |
 | Transformers.GPT2 | GPT2 from [🤗 Transformers](https://github.com/huggingface/transformers) | [AdamW](https://huggingface.co/transformers/main_classes/optimizer_schedules.html#adamw-pytorch) |

+Notes:

+* According to [Radford+, 2018], they trained their model for 100 epochs on 64 batch sizes.
+However, accordint to the resource condition, this benchmark could not be conducted for such large number of epochs and batch sizes.
+Therefore, we setted large initial learning rate as `1e-3`, which were set as `2.5e-4` in [Radford+, 2018], and small epochs as `10` epochs in this experiment.
+* According to [this Gist](https://gist.github.com/thomwolf/ca135416a30ea387aa20edaa9b21f0ed), the word-level perplexity should be around 29.
+Because our experiment uses tokenizre-level perplexity, it is not comparative.
+However, this result can be one of the information about how our ppl should looks like.

 ## Prepare dataset

 ```sh